 The Honors College provides student-organized and led courses that are based in a fundamental need for collaborative work and that contribute to the welfare of particular communities.
 These are not faculty taught instructional courses–though each has a Faculty Mentor to provide guidance and support.
 Rather, they are an institutional means for students to earn academic credit for experiential learning in the context of productive work conducted on behalf of the college, its students, and the communities of which we are a part.
 Students must be advised by the college in order to obtain permission to enroll before registration.

-In the meantime, if you’re interested in applying for one of the defined roles, you can apply below.
+If you’re interested in applying for one of the defined roles, you can apply below.
 If you have any questions, you can reach out to Brian Kinghorn, who will serve as the Faculty Mentor for the team.
 Dr. Kinghorn will forward names of selected team members to the college prior to Honors Advising and Priority Registration so that these students can be permitted to enroll.
+Learn more about HON 490.

 Living and Learning Communities